Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Introduction

 \section{Introduction}

-The detection and characterization of exoplanets through transit photometry has become one of the most productive techniques in modern observational astronomy.
-When a planet passes in front of its host star along the observer’s line of sight, it produces a periodic and measurable dimming of the stellar flux.
-Analysis of these transit light curves provides access to key planetary and orbital properties, including the planet-to-star radius ratio, orbital inclination, impact parameter, and transit duration, while repeated transit observations enable increasingly precise determinations of orbital ephemerides \citep{Winn2010, Seager2010}.
+Transit photometry is among the most productive tools used to detect and characterize exoplanets.
+When a planet crosses the line of sight between the observer and the parent star, it leads to a periodic and observable flux decrease due to the partial obscuration of the stellar disk.
+The analysis of the resulting transit light curve allows the extraction of many characteristics of the exoplanet and its orbit, such as the planet-to-star radius ratio, the orbital inclination, the impact parameter, and the transit duration, whereas repeated observations allow the refinement of the orbital ephemerides \citep{Winn2010, Seager2010}.

-Space-based photometric missions have played a central role in advancing transit studies by providing long, continuous, and high-precision light curves.
-The \textit{Kepler} mission revolutionized the field by revealing the diversity of planetary systems and enabling detailed statistical studies of exoplanet populations \citep{Borucki2010}.
-Building on this legacy, the Transiting Exoplanet Survey Satellite (TESS) was designed to perform an all-sky survey of bright, nearby stars, enabling precise transit measurements and facilitating follow-up observations with ground- and space-based facilities \citep{Ricker2015}.
-Although TESS observes most fields for relatively short durations compared to \textit{Kepler}, its photometric precision and continuous monitoring over multiple sectors make it well suited for refining orbital parameters of short-period transiting planets.
+Photometric surveys in space have provided long, precise, and uninterrupted light curves, which have enabled many new discoveries in the field of transit studies.
+The \textit{Kepler} satellite opened a new era in transit photometry through the discovery of a large variety of planetary systems and the first statistical studies of exoplanet populations \citep{Borucki2010}.
+Its successor, the Transiting Exoplanet Survey Satellite (TESS), was designed to conduct an all-sky survey of nearby bright stars and provides high-precision transit observations that facilitate follow-up investigations from both ground- and space-based observatories \citep{Ricker2015}.
+Although TESS observes each field of the sky for a shorter duration than \textit{Kepler}, its photometric precision and ability to monitor target stars over multiple sectors make it capable of improving the orbital parameters of short-period transiting planets.

-One such system is WASP-12, a bright G-type star hosting the ultra-short period hot Jupiter WASP-12\,b.
-Discovered by the Wide Angle Search for Planets (WASP) survey, WASP-12\,b is characterized by its extremely close-in orbit, with a period of approximately 1.09 days, and its highly inflated radius \citep{Hebb2009}.
-The planet’s proximity to its host star results in intense stellar irradiation, making it an important laboratory for studying atmospheric physics, tidal interactions, and orbital evolution in extreme environments.
-As a result, WASP-12\,b has been the subject of extensive observational campaigns spanning photometry, spectroscopy, and atmospheric characterization \citep{Cowan2012, Sing2013}.
+Among these targets is WASP-12, a bright G-type star hosting an ultra-short-period hot Jupiter, WASP-12\,b.
+This planet was discovered by the Wide Angle Search for Planets (WASP) survey.
+It is known for its extremely close orbit, with a period of $\approx 1.09$~days, and its highly inflated radius \citep{Hebb2009}.
+Due to its proximity to the host star, the planet is subjected to intense stellar irradiation, making it an object of interest for studies of atmospheric physics, tidal interactions, and orbital evolution under extreme conditions.
+Therefore, WASP-12\,b has been the subject of extensive photometric, spectroscopic, and atmospheric observations \citep{Cowan2012, Sing2013}.